ivanovlk/PallyPowerTW/README.md

 ### How to install: Download the zip file and rename to PallyPowerTW or use Turtle WOW Launcher

 ### Changes:
+- Allow saving Assignment presets like "All Salvation", "All Kings" amd so on.
+- Fixed nasty memory leak in Assignment grid
 - /pp report to display full class/assignment list and aura
 - Hide Blizzard aura frame option ( Why ?
 Bacuse, I like it hidden and use PallyPower for aura management )
 - Allow change between horizontal or vertical layout for BuffBar